Agave syrup: Culinary use

 Blue-agave syrup is 1.4 to 1.6 times as sweet as sugar, and may be substituted for sugar in recipes.
 Because it comes from a plant, it is widely utilized as an alternative to honey for those following a vegan lifestyle, and is often added to some breakfast cereals as a binding agent.
 The specific strain known as blue agave syrup is not recommended for people with fructose intolerance.

 Agave syrups are sold in light, amber, dark, and raw varieties.
 Light agave syrup has a mild and almost neutral flavor, and is therefore sometimes used in delicate-tasting dishes and beverages.
 Amber agave syrup has a medium-intensity caramel flavor, and is used in dishes and drinks with stronger flavors.
 Dark agave syrup has even stronger caramel notes and imparts a distinct flavor to dishes, being used in some desserts, poultry, meat, and seafood dishes.
 Both amber and dark agave syrups are sometimes used "straight out of the bottle" as a topping for pancakes, waffles, and French toast.
 The dark version is unfiltered and therefore contains a higher concentration of the agave plant's minerals.

 Nutrition

-In a 100-gram reference amount, blue-agave syrup supplies 1,297 kJ of food energy and is a moderate source of vitamin C and several B vitamins (table).
+In a 100-gram reference amount, blue agave syrup supplies 1,297 kJ of food energy and is a moderate source of vitamin C and several B vitamins (table).
 It is composed of 76% carbohydrates, 23% water, 0.4% fat, and negligible protein.

-Having fructose as its primary sugar, blue-agave syrup (56% fructose) is similar in fructose content to high-fructose corn syrup (55% fructose content), the most common sweetener used in US manufactured beverages.
-In a tablespoon amount (about 25 ml or 25 grams), blue-agave syrup supplies 78 kcal, an amount similar to the value per tablespoon for high-fructose corn syrup (70 kcal).
+Having fructose as its primary sugar, blue agave syrup (56% fructose) is similar in fructose content to high-fructose corn syrup (55% fructose content), the most common sweetener used in US manufactured beverages.
+It contains 12% glucose.
+In a tablespoon amount (about 25 ml or 25 grams), blue agave syrup supplies 78 kcal, an amount similar to the value per tablespoon for high-fructose corn syrup (70 kcal).

 Glycemic index

-Blue-agave syrup has a relatively high sweetness factor because it is composed of 56% fructose, having an effect on blood sugar comparable to fructose itself, as measured by its low glycemic index (GI) of between 11 and 19.
+Blue agave syrup has a relatively high sweetness factor because it is composed of 56% fructose, which is sweeter than sucrose.
+It has an effect on blood sugar comparable to fructose itself, as measured by its low glycemic index (GI) of between 11 and 19.